GIGABOOST.AI

 Why Is the "Human Rolodex" Harder to Justify?

-The placement agent's value proposition has always been "access."
-They claim to have the personal cell phone numbers of the LPs and VCs you need.
-However, in a world where FINRA-regulated agents are juggling five to ten mandates simultaneously, your "access" is often filtered through a junior associate.
+The placement agent's value proposition has always been "access" — but in a world where FINRA-regulated agents juggle five to ten mandates simultaneously, your "access" is often filtered through a junior associate.
+The exclusivity that placement agents sold for decades is being eroded by data platforms that surface the same investor intelligence at a fraction of the cost.

 1. The Conflict of Bandwidth